 The Black Diamond Ion is a cute little headlamp powered by two AAA batteries that has a built-in dimmer switch, red light mode, strobe, and an electronic lock.
 Getting a headlamp with a locking on/off switch is a must-have if you know you’ll need to count on it at night.
 (See Headlamps with Locking On/Off Switches for a complete list)

-Weighting just 1.5 ounces, including lithium ion batteries (which are included in the package), the Ion, has a maximum burn time of 200 hours on low with a range of 4 to 80 lumens of light.
+Weighing just 1.5 ounces, including lithium-ion batteries (which are included in the package), the Ion, has a maximum burn time of 200 hours on low with a range of 4 to 80 lumens of light.
 With a comfortable head strap, I thought this little lamp would be a good replacement for my Petal e+Lite which is a fantastic headlamp, but a little uncomfortable since it uses a retractable string for a head strap and not a wider band.

 But I had problems with the Ion from the get-go: